RESEARCH PROGRAM

 I argue that by drawing upon the idea of epistemic communities with investigative goals, we can account for epistemic reasons in an instrumental manner.
 The resulting view is immune to the main objections to epistemic instrumentalism emphasized by Thomas Kelly (2003), as well as to epistemic analogues of familiar metaethical objections to moral realism.

 I argue that my own collective version of epistemic instrumentalism is uniquely poised to vindicate some of our intuitions about the appropriateness of a distinctively epistemic kind of blame.
+Traditional forms of epistemic instrumentalism face significant difficulties (in virtue of the defining commitments of the view) explaining how one could have the standing to direct epistemic blame towards others in a common class of cases.

 - I'm contributing a piece on "Epistemic Instrumentalism" to the forthcoming 3rd edition of the Blackwell Companion to Epistemology, Ed.
 Kurt Sylvan.
 (Email for manuscript.)